SiboLassie/Computational-Genomics/README.md

        *Using divergence to find sister leafs.

 *sample-sequences.txt is a general test of multiple sequences and can be run to check the phylogeny works well.

+# Multiple sequence alignment
+  A program that calculates multiple sequence alignment of k>1 sequences using Progressive Alignment Method.

+o	Algorithm used:

+    • Progressive Alignment Method algorithm (like used in ClustalW), to find an approximation of multiple sequence alignment.

+    • The algorithm contain the following stages: o Calculate pairwise alignments and distance matrix. o Build guide tree - using Neighbor Joining clustering method. o Create a progressive multiple sequence alignment, guided by guide tree (using profiles to align alignments).

+o	Input (a simple GUI for input parameters):

+    • One text field for k sequences of unlimited length with ">" at the beginning of each sequence.
+For example: o >ATTGCCTTC o >ATCGTTCT o >GTCGTACTAG

+    • Fields with distance values for substitution matrix.
+For example: o match 0 o mismatch 1 o indel 1.5

+    • Button to start the algorithm.

+o	Output (GUI window with alignment output):

+     • Distance matrix – matrix containing distances between each pair of input sequences.

+       *Calculate the distance between two sequences useing progressive alignment method algorithm.

+     • Guide tree with distances on edges and labels on leafs, the root is in the middle of the last edge added to the tree.

+       *For labels display using indexes of sequences in the input.
+       *Using neighbor joining (NJ) clustering algorithm to calculate the tree.
+       *Using divergence to find sister leafs.
+       *The output window able to display guide tree of at least 10 sequences and the alignment of at least 10 sequences of size 80 completely without using scroll bars etc.
+       *For more sequences, or longer sequences using a scroll bars.

+      • Multiple sequence alignment found by algorithm.

+      •	Score of multiple sequence alignment.